-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory and will be set by covering whole of the syllabus.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.

-1. Human Development - Definition of growth, Development, difference between growth and development.
-2. Principles of Development - Factors affecting development.

-1. Stages of Development.
+- 1. Human Development Definition of growth, Development, difference between growth and development. - 2.
+Principles of Development Factors affecting development. - 3.
+Stages of Development.

-2. Prenatel Development during three trimesters.various factors affecting prenatal development.

-1. Infancy(0-2 years)

-Physical characteristics of the neonate size, weight, height, body proportions, sensory capacitiesi.e. hearing, vision, taste, smell, touch, temperature and reflexes of a newborn.
+- 4. Prenatel Development during three trimesters. various factors affecting prenatal development. - Infancy(0-2 years) Physical characteristics of the neonate size, weight, height, body proportions, sensory capacities i.e. hearing, vision, taste, smell, touch, temperature and reflexes of a newborn.

-2. Development tasks, milestone, physical development, motor, social, emotional development, motor, social, emotional cognitive.
+Development tasks, milestone, physical development, motor, social, emotional development, motor, social, emotional cognitive.
 Factors influencing development.

-Age group (2-6 years)
+Age group (2-6 years) -

-1. Development tasks, Physical, social, motor, emotional, cognitive, language.

-2. Preschool orientation and significance.
-Factors affecting their development, Importance of play forall round development.
+- 6. Development tasks, Physical, social, motor, emotional, cognitive, language. - 7.
+Preschool orientation and significance.
+Factors affecting their development, Importance of play for all round development.

-1. Berk L.E (1996) CHILD DEVELOPMENT, New Delhi, Pretice Hall.

-2. Craif G. (1999) Human development.

-3. Santrock J.W (1997) life span Development NY; Brown & Bench-mark.

-4. Cole M &cole S (1995) The development of children NY freeman and Co.
+- 1. Berk L.E (1996) CHILD DEVELOPMENT, New Delhi, Pretice Hall. - 2.
+Craif G. (1999) Human development. - 3.
+Santrock J.W (1997) life span Development NY; Brown & Bench-mark. - 4.
+Cole M & cole S (1995) The development of children NY freeman and Co.

-M.M: 25 Periods/wk.: 2 Time: 3 Hrs

-1. Developmental assessment of infants and preschoolers.

-2. Observing relevant development in each of the following stages.

-a) Infancy (Physical, Motor)

-b) Preschool (Motor, emotional, social, parent child interaction, child-child interaction).

-3. Collection of stories and rhymes for children of nursery school.

-4. Constructing a game for a 5-6 years old child.

-5. Activities for preschoolers.
+- 1. Developmental assessment of infants and preschoolers. - 2.
+Observing relevant development in each of the following stages. - a) Infancy (Physical, Motor) - b) Preschool (Motor, emotional, social, parent child interaction, child-child interaction). - 3.
+Collection of stories and rhymes for children of nursery school. - 4.
+Constructing a game for a 5-6 years old child. - 5.
+Activities for preschoolers.

-Introduction to Textiles
+B.Sc.
+HOME SCIENCE Semester II Introduction to Textiles

-Time :3 Hrs

-Note 1 - The examiner will set nine questions in all, selecting two questions from each unit and one question (Q.No.1) of objective type having 8 sub-parts covering all units.
-Note 2 -- The Candidates will attempt five questions in all, selecting one question from each unit and the compulsory Q. No.1.
+NOTE- The examiner will set nine questions in all, selecting at least two questions from each unit.
+Question No.I is compulsory and will be set by covering whole of the syllabus.
+The student has to attempt five questions in all, selecting at least one question from each unit.
 All questions carry equal marks.

-1. Textile fibres, characteristics, classification.

-2. Manufacture, properties and importance to the consumer of the following fibres :- a) Natural plant fibres - Cotton, Linen.

-b) Natural animal fibres - Wool, Silk.

-c) Man made and synthetic fibres - Rayon, Polyester, Polyamide and acrylic.
+- 1. Textile fibres, characteristics, classification. - 2.
+Manufacture, properties and importance to the consumer of the following fibres : - a) Natural plant fibres Cotton, Linen. - b) Natural animal fibres Wool, Silk. - c) Man made and synthetic fibres Rayon, Polyster, Polyamide and acrylic.